 It is possible that two or more research projects will recruit subjects diagnosed with the same cancer.
 Under these circumstances, it is the responsibility of all investigators to work together to avoid undue burden for patients.
 Investigators can choose to divide subjects so that each subject is offered the opportunity to participate in one study or investigators can pool their subjects and offer them the choice between studies, or the opportunity to participate in more than one study.
 The procedures will be study specific.
 It is the investigators’ responsibility to ensure that study PIs are working together across studies to avoid the duplication of effort.

 Approval from the PRMC CPC subcommittee must be obtained prior to submitting the protocol to the VCU IRB.
 VCU’s IRB requires that the PRMC CPC approval letter accompany any new protocol submission to the IRB.
 Submitting to IRB without the PRMC CPC approval letter will delay IRB protocol review.
 If you have any questions about whether or not your study should be submitted for review, please email the PRMC CPC subcommittee coordinator at email@example.com.

-To obtain PRMC CPC approval, you will need to submit to email@example.com:
+To submit to the PRMC CPC Subcommittee, submit the following to firstname.lastname@example.org: